-By the spring of 2012, Mr Holmes had begun to struggle with his studies and failed a key exam.
+By the spring of 2012, Holmes had begun to struggle with his studies and failed a key exam.

-He also was the patient of Dr Lynne Fenton, a university psychiatrist, whom he sent a notebook days before the attack.
+He was also the patient of Dr Lynne Fenton, a university psychiatrist, whom he sent a notebook days before the attack.

 Prosecutors have said the doctor-patient relationship ended in June, weeks before the shooting.

-His supervisors had planned to give him remedial instruction, an unnamed faculty member told the Washington Post, but he instead decided to end his studies in early June.
+Holmes' university supervisors had planned to give him remedial instruction, an unnamed faculty member told the Washington Post, but he instead decided to end his studies in early June.
 The university confirmed he had been "in the process of withdrawing".

-In June, the owner of a gun range rejected Mr Holmes' application after hearing a "bizarre - guttural, freakish" message on his voicemail.
+The month before the attack, the owner of a gun range rejected Mr Holmes' application after hearing a "bizarre - guttural, freakish" message on his voicemail.

 On 20 July, the suspect was arrested in the car park of the Aurora multiplex cinema where the shootings were carried out.

 He was in possession of several firearms, and surrendered without incident.